-Maavahi is an 85ft / 27ft wide traditional Maldivian cruiser perfect for navigating the tight and shallow reef passes of the Outer/Southern Atolls.
-With three decks and seven beautiful, well-furnished air-conditioned ensuite cabins.
-The interior of the vessel is well-lit with spacious dining areas and an outdoor lounge bar/dining area for wining and dining in the great outdoors, surrounded by the stunning Indian Ocean.
-Enjoy delicious meals and exceptional hospitality and service from the Maavahi surf charter crew.
+Maavahi is an 85ft / 32ft wide traditional Maldivian cruiser perfect for navigating the tight and shallow reef passes of the Outer/Southern Atolls.
+There are three decks and seven beautiful, well-furnished air-conditioned cabins with ensuite bathrooms.
+The interior of the vessel is well-lit with spacious chill zones and dining areas, as well as an outdoor lounge/bar area where you can take it the beauty of floating in the Indian Ocean.
+Enjoy delicious meals and exceptional hospitality and service from the Maavahi surf charter crew, with 3 meals served per day as well as unlimited snacks and beverages.

-In addition to the indoor dining areas, Maavahi has a large shaded sundeck perfect for shooting the breeze and hooting your mates into epic waves from afar.
-All whilst escaping the harsh Maldivian sun.
+The Maavahi has a large, top level shaded sundeck perfect for shooting the breeze and hooting your mates into epic waves from afar, all whilst escaping the harsh Maldivian sun.

-Facilities on Maavahi include 2 sundecks, music and TV/video facilities, indoor games and an accompanying surf dingy.
+Facilities on the Maavahi include 2 sundecks, music and TV/video facilities, indoor games and an accompanying 16ft support dingy.

-In keeping with our commitment to the environment and sustainable surfing, the Maavahi produces its own freshwater on board daily - enough to provide up to 250 litres of fresh water per person per day!
+To honour with our commitment to the environment and sustainable surfing, the Maavahi produces its own fresh water on board daily - enough to provide up to 250 litres of fresh water per person per day!

-After surfing up to 4 times a day, you do get a little hungry!
-Your experienced chef will cook up a storm - 3 times a day, every day, with a mixture of delicious cuisines and not just curries!
+After surfing up to 4 times a day, you'll be a little hungry!
+Your private chef will cook up a storm three times a day, every day, with a mixture of delicious cuisines, and not just curries!
 Snacks are also available at any time.
 Dine in the spacious indoor dining room or perch yourself on one of the two upper decks and enjoy the breathtaking views of the various islands scattered throughout the Maldives.

 Type: Wooden Hull